 While their mobile interface is an excellent example of an exceptionally-designed app, Starbucks provides their Rewards members with an amazing in-store experience as well.
 Unlike many other VIP programs, Starbucks Rewards has only two tiers: Green and Gold.
 As a Green member, customers are still able to pay by phone, receive free in-store refills, and take advantage of member offers, but it’s the Gold members who truly feel special.

-The Starbucks Gold card has become a sort of status symbol, indicating who the truly dedicated Starbucks customers are.
+The Starbucks Gold card has become status symbol or sorts, indicating which customers are truly dedicated to their morning coffee.
 Although many loyalty programs exist purely online, Starbucks has tapped into the appeal of physical tokens and gift each of their Gold members with a personalized card that can be used in lieu of the app if desired.

 The Gold Card demonstrates a keen understanding of how Starbucks’ customers perceive the brand.
 The chiq elitism associated with Starbucks’ green and white cups is now replicated in each of their best customers’ wallets, making the benefits of their program something tangible.